-PACE / LIFE Programs are relevant to those seeking Medicaid because the vast majority of program recipients are “dual eligibles” (persons who are eligible for both Medicare and Medicaid).
-PACE is a voluntary program, meaning there is no mandatory enrollment of those dually eligible for Medicare and Medicaid, and program participants can disenroll from the program at any time.
-However, due to the comprehensive level of assistance provided, PACE Programs are desirable for those persons who live in geographic areas where PACE is offered.
-This is especially true for persons with conditions that require high levels of non-medical care assistance such as Alzheimer’s or Parkinson’s diseases.
+PACE is a voluntary program, which means there is no mandatory enrollment.
+Due to the comprehensive level of assistance provided, PACE Programs are highly desirable for those who qualify.
+This is especially true for persons with conditions that require high levels of non-medical care assistance, such as Alzheimer’s or Parkinson’s disease.

-Unfortunately, PACE is not available in all states.
-However, at the time of this writing (Jan.
-2021), it is available in 31 states, and within these 31 states, there are 137 PACE / LIFE programs.
+Unfortunately, PACE Programs are not available nationwide.
+As of December 2021, this program is available in 30 states.
+Within these states, there are 142 PACE Programs.
 To see if there is a program in the area in which you or a loved one lives, click here.
-Note that for persons with dire need, relocation to an area that offers PACE is an option.
+For persons with dire need, relocation to an area that offers PACE is an option.

 PACE Program Eligibility Requirements

-Follows are the requirements that must be met for an individual to eligible for a PACE or LIFE Program.
-Note, dual enrollment in Medicaid and Medicare is not a requirement, but the vast majority of program participants are dually enrolled.
-Therefore, those requirements are also included here.
+Follows are the requirements that must be met for an individual to eligible for a PACE Program.
+While dual enrollment in Medicaid and Medicare is not a requirement, the vast majority of program participants are dually enrolled.
+Therefore, Medicare requirements are included below.

 Applicants must be a minimum of 55 years old.

-PACE is not available nationwide.
-Applicants must live in a state, and geographic region within the state, that has a PACE program.
-As of Jan.
-2021, PACE is available in the following 31 states: Alabama, Arkansas, California, Colorado, Delaware, Florida, Iowa, Indiana, Kansas, Louisiana, Massachusetts, Maryland, Michigan, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.
-To find out which areas of the states above have PACE programs, click here.
+Applicants must live in a state, and geographic region within the state, that has a PACE Program.
+As of Dec.
+2021, PACE is available in the following 30 states: Alabama, Arkansas, California, Colorado, Delaware, Florida, Iowa, Indiana, Kansas, Louisiana, Massachusetts, Maryland, Michigan, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, and Wisconsin.
+To see geographic regions within each state that have PACE Programs, click here.

-Medicare requires participant to be a United States citizen OR legal resident of the states for 5 years prior to application and they must be at least 65 years of age OR disabled OR diagnosed with Lou Gehrig’s disease OR have end-stage renal disease.
+Medicare requires participants to be a United States citizen OR legal resident of the states for 5 years prior to application.
+They must be at least 65 years of age OR disabled OR diagnosed with Lou Gehrig’s disease OR have end-stage renal disease.

 Medicaid eligibility is not straightforward, as each state runs its Medicaid program as it sees fit within federally set parameters.
 However, for most states, seniors and disabled persons are eligible for long-term care Medicaid if they meet the criteria below.
 See state specific Medicaid eligibility requirements.

-For persons who do not have Medicaid, there is the monthly private pay portion for the long-term care Medicaid benefit of PACE, as well as a monthly premium for prescription drugs (Medicare Part D).
-While the fees vary based on the PACE program, on average, the private pay cost is generally $4,000 – $5,000 / month.
-That said, there are no co-payments or deductibles to receive program benefits.
+Persons who are not Medicaid-eligible may pay the monthly private pay portion for the long-term care Medicaid benefit of PACE, as well as the monthly premium for prescription drugs (Medicare Part D).
+While the fees vary based on the PACE Program, on average, the private pay cost is generally $4,000 – $5,000 / month.
+There are no co-payments or deductibles to receive program benefits.

 Additional PACE Program Benefits